Lifetime ISAs

 Lifetime ISAs aren’t open to everyone, and there are certain rules that apply.
 Here’s a summary of the main ones:

-- You can continue to pay into a Lifetime ISA until you’re 50 and get the 25% bonus each year.
+- You can continue to pay into a Lifetime ISA and get the 25% bonus each year until you’re 50.
 If you’re saving the money for your retirement, you’ll have to wait until you’re 60 to access your cash.

-- You pay a 25% penalty if you withdraw the cash and use it for something other than buying your first home – unless you’re 60 or over or are terminally ill.
+- You pay a 25% penalty if you withdraw the cash and use it for something other than buying your first home – unless you’re 60+ or are terminally ill.

 How do I open a Lifetime ISA?

-If you’ve found a Lifetime ISA you like the look of – unfortunately we don’t currently compare Lifetime ISAs – then you’ll need to apply directly with the account provider.
-You can normally do this online, and you’ll just need to fill in a form to provide them with your details.
-This includes details like your name and date of birth, your address and National Insurance number.
+If you’ve found a LISA you like the look of, you’ll need to apply directly with the Lifetime ISA provider.
+You can usually do this online by filling out a form with your personal details, such as your name, date of birth, address, and National Insurance number.

-Using a Lifetime ISA for buying a house
+Using a Lifetime ISA for buying a home

 Only first-time buyers can use a Lifetime ISA for a home.
-If you’ve ever owned a home before (anywhere in the world), you can’t use a LISA to buy a property.
+If you’ve ever owned a home before (anywhere in the world) or part of a home, you can’t use a LISA to buy a property.
+This includes if you have inherited a home or owned a buy-to-let.

-If you’re planning to buy a home with your partner, you can both open a Lifetime ISA and benefit from the government bonuses if you’re eligible.
-This can help you meet your deposit target faster.
+If you’re buying a home with a partner, you can both open a Lifetime ISA and benefit from the government bonuses.
+This helps speed up your deposit savings as you get a double bonus.

 Using a Lifetime ISA for retirement

-Once you reach 60, you can use the money for whatever you like, and you don’t have to take it out all at once.
-Money left in the account will continue to earn interest or grow/shrink in line with your stock market investments.
+- At 60, you can withdraw your money without penalties and use it however you like.
+Any money left in the account will continue to earn interest or grow/shrink in line with your stock market investments.

 Lifetime ISA vs Help to Buy ISA

-Like many savers, you may be wondering if a Lifetime ISA is better than a Help to Buy ISA, as both schemes are designed to help first-time buyers.
-Well, to start with, we should point out that Help to Buy ISAs are no longer available to new customers.
+Both Lifetime ISAs and Help to Buy ISAs were designed to help first-time buyers.
+But as of 2019, Help to Buy ISAs are no longer available to new customers.

-If you already have a Help to Buy ISA and are considering switching, here are a few factors to think about:
+If you already have a Help to Buy ISA and are thinking about switching to a LISA, here are a few things to think about:

 - You can continue to save with your Help to Buy ISA until November 2029.
-As with a Lifetime ISA, you get a 25% bonus, but the maximum you can receive is £3,000.
+As with a Lifetime ISA, you get a 25% bonus, but the maximum you can get is £3,000.

 - With a Help to Buy ISA, the bonus isn’t applied until you buy a home, so you never earn interest on the bonus itself.